HLXII/Evolve-Autoscript/README.md

 * Auto Gene - Automatically buy traits with genes
 * Improve Auto Employ (Depending on Auto Priority for craftsman, manage morale with entertainers, manage farmers with food rate)
 * Create additional setting templates in Saved Settings
-* Auto Spy
-* Fix Auto Battle for multiple factions
+* Fix Auto Battle for multiple factions (Make dependant on Auto Unification as well for seiges or Cultural Supremacy)
-* Migrate modal buildings to use Industry Tab
+* Update Auto Unification with more settings. (maybe make it smarter somehow? idk how)